Borewit/token-types/README.md

 ### Numeric tokens

-`node-strtok` supports a wide variety of numerical tokens out of the box:
+`token-types` supports a wide variety of numeric tokens out of the box:

 | Token         | Number           | Bits | Endianness     |
 |---------------|------------------|------|----------------|